ScreenPyHQ/screenpy/docs/topics/abilities.rst

 Included Abilities
 ------------------

-These are the abilities included in ScreenPy.
+These are the Abilities included in ScreenPy.

 .. module:: screenpy.abilities